 Should you Apply for a Bad Credit Business Loan?

-A bad credit business loan has many of the advantages of a credit card without some of its drawbacks.
+A bad credit business loan and the various funding products that fall under this umbrella term have many of the advantages of a credit card without some of its drawbacks.
 The application process is quick, just like with a credit card.
-It can take as little as 24 hours for an alternative lender to approve your loan.
+It can take as little as 24 hours for an alternative lender to approve a merchant cash advance.
 You will also have almost-instant access to funds, as bad credit business loans disburse funds within one to two days or a week.

 Interest rates on a bad credit business loan are comparable or better than a credit card, particularly if you have decent credit.
 Even if you do not, you can receive funding with a credit score as low as 500 making this capital more accessible than a credit card for borrowers with poor credit.